 Oral virucidals (virus killers or deactivators) are commonly made from plant extracts, like eucalyptus, tea tree oil, and pomegranate.
 They can be used very safely in the “border” body parts, like the nose and mouth, to control the growth and spread of viruses.

-A June 2020 study in the Medical & Clinical Research Journal looked at how five oral virucidals affected the presence of COVID-19 in the mouths of patients.
+Research has shown how five oral virucidals affected the presence of COVID-19 in the mouths of patients.
 The test subjects tested positive with PCR mouth swabs for COVID-19 on day 1, but were asymptomatic or had only very mild symptoms and were otherwise healthy.
 They were divided into groups and each group used one of five oral virucidal products, four times a day for three days.
 During the study, the subjects ate a normal diet, used vitamin C, and adhered to measures like physical distancing, hygiene, and masks if necessary.
 They tested again on day 3 and the vast majority of the patients tested negative.
 None of the patients developed further infection and all remained asymptomatic during the study.
 What’s even more encouraging is that the researchers didn’t see any side effects.

 PhytoRelief-CC is a natural lozenge meant to be dissolved in the mouth.
 One of its main active ingredients is pomegranate extract, one of nature’s most powerful antivirals.
 It also includes turmeric and ginger, compounds known to be antiviral and anti-inflammatory.